fmerg/pymerkle/docs/source/tree-object.rst

     >>>

-This info may be saved in a file as follows:
+This info can saved in a file as follows:

 .. code-block::